 Alcohol abuse is a chronic, debilitating disease in which a person is unable to stop consuming alcohol despite the negative effect it is having in all aspects of their life.
 Alcoholism on the other hand, is the more severe of the two disorders and is a highly destructive pattern of alcohol abuse that involves physical tolerance and the presence of withdrawal symptoms should alcohol use be cut back or stopped altogether.
 Despite what some people think, those who abuse alcohol or have developed alcoholism are not drinking because they lack self-control.
 Alcohol abuse and addiction is a disease that one cannot simply walk away from, even if they really want to.
 However, with proper detox, treatment, and support, those who struggle with alcohol abuse or alcoholism are more likely to successfully overcome their addiction and lead sober lives.

-Cedar Crest Hospital has helped countless men, women, children, teens, and older adults find the strength within to gain the tools needed to overcome their addiction once and for all.
+Cedar Crest, a hospital for alcohol abuse in Belton, has helped countless men, women, children, teens, and older adults find the strength within to gain the tools needed to overcome their addiction once and for all.
 We have successfully helped many individuals beat the cycle of addition and get back to living a life they deserve.
-It you are slowly losing control of your life due to your inability to put down the bottle let the compassionate staff at Cedar Crest help you today.
+If you are slowly losing control of your life due to your inability to put down the bottle let the compassionate staff at our hospital help you today.

 If you’ve been watching your friend or loved one slowly lose themselves to alcohol abuse or addiction, you are likely experiencing a wide range of emotions.
 You are worried about what the future holds for them, but you may also be struggling with feelings of anger, wondering why they can’t just stop destroying their life.
 While you may have come to realize that your loved one’s drinking has gotten out of hand, you may not know exactly what you can do to help.
 Here are a few things you can do: